In-Class#

 • str

-A string with the blood pressure category.
+The blood pressure category.

 The script solving this problem was presented in the live demo.
 You can now make a function based on it and test it with the following: